francoismichel/i-d-quic-fec/draft-michel-quic-fec.md

 # IANA Considerations

-Disclaimer: the IDs defined in this document are present for experimental purposes only.
-They are not requested codepoints and are subject to change in the next versions of this document.
+*Disclaimer: the IDs defined in this section are present for experimental* *purposes only.
+They are not requested codepoints and are subject to change* *in the next versions of this document.*

 This document defines three new transport parameters and five new frames.
 The SID and SOURCE_SYMBOL frames serve the same purpose.
 One of them will be